 Thank you also, to everyone who is lending their support in the comments of my previous blog post, David Airey.com hacked.
 Many of you have also published my news on your own blogs, and this really lifts my spirits, showing just how great the people in the blog world are:

-Here’s a sampling of your kind help:
+Here’s a snippet of your kind help:

 - David Airey Hacked